 - financial institutions for payment services;

 - parties to whom you have requested we disclose personal information; and

 Where information is shared with these third parties, we will take all reasonable steps to ensure that third parties observe the confidential nature of such information and are prohibited from using any or all of this information beyond what is necessary to assist us.

 When we share personal information, it may be transferred to, and processed in, countries other than the country you live in.
-For example, one of our service providers of customer service related functions is located in the Philippines.
+Some of our service providers and related companies are located outside of Australia.

 Rest assured, where we disclose personal information to a third party in another country, we put safeguards in place requiring the third party to ensure your personal information remains protected.
 These safeguards usually include contractual obligations placed on the recipient to ensure that they comply with all applicable laws (such as the Australian Privacy Principles) in relation to their handling of such personal information.
 Please contact us if you would like further details regarding these obligations.